 Flea saliva is an allergen that can make your husky itch and scratch the area frequently.

-If you notice that your husky becomes unsettled and is scratching constantly then examine its fur using the tips above to look for signs of fleas.
-More often than not excessive scratching will be caused by flea saliva.
+If you notice that your husky becomes unsettled and is scratching constantly, examine its fur using the tips above to look for signs of fleas.
+More often than not, excessive scratching will be caused by flea saliva.

 How To Prevent Fleas In The Future

 It’s all good to be able to treat fleas, but it’s also crucial to know how to prevent them in the future.
-Preventing fleas is easier than dealing with them throughout the year, after all.
+Preventing fleas is easier than dealing with them throughout the year.

 You won’t be able to prevent them entirely, but it’ll be much less work overall and better for your husky if you use some of the methods below.